awolk/SEASide/README.md

     - *index.css* - Global CSS to affect all pages
     - *index.js* - React's launch point
     - *registerServiceWorker.js* - utility from `create-react-app`
+    - *SaveData.js* - contains fields which are saved when the
-- *config-overrides.js* - change default configuration of webpack
+- *config-overrides.js* - change default configuration of webpack from `create-react-app`
-  from `create-react-app`
-- *package.json* - Description of dependencies and scripts to
-  test/build the application
+- *package.json* - Description of dependencies and scripts to test/build the application

 ## Contributing
 General Guidelines: